Error connecting to MySQL: Access denied for user: 'da_admin@localhost' (Using password: YES)

 Desired da_admin password:

-1) Make sure the root mysql password works.
+Make sure the root mysql password works.
 If you know it, skip to 2).
 The mysql root password can be found in the /usr/local/directadmin/scripts/setup.txt if it has not been deleted.
 It's under the header "mysql=".
-If it cannot be found, then mysqld will have to be restarted with the --skip-grant-tables option.
+If it cannot be found, then mysqld we need to reset it, and may need to restarted with the --skip-grant-tables option depending on server version.

 For MySQL 5.7 and higher on CentOS/RHEL and Debian/Ubuntu please use: